 - Sheet grafts are usually applied to the face or hands for better cosmetic effect.
 Sheet graft uses the whole piece of skin without the holes in it.
 It gives a better cosmetic appearance but requires much more skin to cover a specific area.
 Newly healed grafts are very fragile.
 Special care should be taken to protect them.
 Be careful not to bump, rub, or scratch them.
 Do not wear rough clothing or anything that rubs; this can cause blistering.

 - Meshed grafts are used for larger wounds.
 For permanent wound coverage, a piece of your own skin is taken from another part of the body (donor skin) to close the open area.
 When the donor skin is taken off the body, it shrinks.
 To stretch the donor skin, it is put through a machine that makes small slits or holes in the skin.
-This stretched skin covers a larger area than an unmeshed sheet graft, but leaves a permanent mesh pattern similar to fish net stockings.
-The wound heals as the areas between the mesh and the holes fill in with new skin.
+This stretched skin covers a larger area than an unmeshed sheet graft, but leaves a permanent mesh pattern similar to stockings.
+The wound heals as the areas between the meshed graft and the holes fill in with new skin.
 Once the mesh sheet sticks to the skin and the drainage stops, the wound is considered healed and can be left open to air.
 Lotion can be used to keep it moist.

 - Full-thickness grafts are used for reconstruction of small areas that are prone to contracture such as the hand or chin.
 It consists of the full thickness of the skin and shrink the least compared to other grafts.